wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 fetching from multiple sources.
 Much of the premise behind RFC8806 is that it doesn't matter where you fetch the zone from, as long as you validate it, and use zone checksums {{RFC8976}}.

-1. Security Considerations - flesh this out.
-We think that it just contains text from RFC8806, but I suspect there will be some other concerns too, including more text on fallback behavior and scaling.
 */

 --- middle